 Betterment v.s.
 Wealthfront: brothers from other mothers

 Here’s the real deal on Betterment and Wealthfront: they’re very similar in a lot of ways.
 You can break down the fees, the portfolios, and the expected performance, but at the end of the day, you won’t see any huge differences between the two platforms.
-You know that old phrase “brother from another mother”?
-If Betterment and Wealthfront met each other at school or something, they would be calling each other that within a week.

 They both offer similar types of accounts